 - Hydrostatic weighing: This method involves submerging the person in the water and measuring their weight, which can then be used to estimate body density and body fat percentage.

-- Air displacement plethysmography (ADP): This method involves sitting in a small chamber and measuring the amount of air displaced by the body to estimate body volume, which can then be used to calculate body fat percentage.
+- Air displacement plethysmography (ADP): This method involves sitting in a small chamber and measuring the amount of air displaced by the body to estimate body volume, which the physician can use to calculate body fat percentage.

-Each method of measuring body fat has its own disadvantages.
+Each method of measuring body fat has its disadvantages.
 Here are some to consider:

 - Skinfold calipers: Requires trained professionals to take measurements, and results may vary based on technician skill and measurement site.

 - Bioelectrical impedance analysis (BIA): Results can be affected by hydration levels, food intake, and physical activity.

 - Dual-energy X-ray absorptiometry (DXA): Exposure to ionizing radiation, relatively expensive and not widely available.